joosy/guides/guides/blog/rails-preparations.md

 {% assign gist_file = 'Seeds.rb' %}
 {% include gist.html %}

-Run `rake db:seed` to make your seeds real and that's pretty much it.
+Run `rake db:migrate` and `rake db:seed` to make your seeds real and that's pretty much it.
 Joosy is totally compatible with Rails basic scaffolds generators.
 You'll have an option to improve your code with better JSON builders and some logic but we'll concentrate on Joosy part for now.

 ### Joosy application generation